evanatyourservice/psgd_jax/README.md

 **Kron:**

 Kron uses Kronecker-factored preconditioners for tensors of any number of dimensions.
-It's very versatile, has less hyperparameters that need tuning than adam, can be a drop-in replacement for adam, and can use more or less memory depending on how you set `max_size_triangular` and `max_skew_triangular` (see above).
+It's very versatile, has less hyperparameters that need tuning than adam, and can generally act as a drop-in replacement for adam.

 **XMat:**